Culture of Abkhazia

-Abkhazia (Аҧсны Apsny, აფხაზეთი Apkhazeti or Abkhazeti, Абха́зия Abkhazia) is a de facto independent, partially recognised country lying on the eastern coast of the Black Sea, its southern border.
-It is bordered by Russia to the north, and Georgia to the east recognised by Russia, Nicaragua, Venezuela, and the de facto independent republics of South Ossetia and Transnistria, in which context it is referred to as the Republic of Abkhazia with Sukhumi as its capital.
+Abkhazia (Аҧсны, Apsny, აფხაზეთი, Apkhazeti or Abkhazeti, Абха́зия, Abkhazia) is a region in the Southern Caucasus, on the eastern coast of the Black Sea.

+Epigraphy

+Epigraphy of Abkhazia comprises all the epigraphic monuments (inscriptions written on hard material) inside the territory of Abkhazia.
+They are all in Georgian, Greek, Ottoman and Latin languages.

+The number of the Georgian epigraphic monuments is more than 100 and they date from the 8th century AD.
+The Greek inscriptions are up to 22 and they mostly date before the 9th century AD.
+Out of the Ottoman Turkish inscriptions, the oldest one is from 1598.

+Out of the Georgian inscriptions up to 15 mention the kings of Abkhazia.
+About 30 inscriptions are seen on icons from Bedia, Bichvinta, Tsebelda and Ilori churches.
+Georgian inscriptions can be divided into three groups according to their method of execution: lapidary inscriptions (about 50), mural inscriptions (about 30), and embossed inscriptions (about 20).

 Religion

 The population (including all ethnic groups) of Abkhazia are majority Orthodox Christians and Sunni Muslims.
 Most of the ethnic Armenians living in Abkhazia belong to the Armenian Apostolic Church.
 However, most of the people who declare themselves Christian or Muslim do not attend religious services.
 There is also a very small number of Jews, Jehovah's Witnesses and the followers of new religions.
 The Jehovah's Witnesses organization has officially been banned since 1995, though the decree is not currently enforced.

 According to the constitutions of Georgia, Autonomous Republic of Abkhazia and de facto Republic of Abkhazia the adherents of all religions (as well as atheists) have equal rights before the law.

 Abkhazia is recognized by the Eastern Orthodox world as a canonical territory of the Georgian Orthodox Church, which has been unable to operate in the region since the War in Abkhazia.
 Currently, the religious affairs of local Orthodox Christian community is run by the self-imposed "Eparchy of Abkhazia" under significant influence of the Russian Orthodox Church.